Meng Wanzhou case is about the U.S. wanting Canada to enforce sanctions it rejects, defence says

 Entrepreneur Michael Spavor and former diplomat Michael Kovrig were later formally arrested and now face accusations of spying in China, where they are incarcerated without access to lawyers or family.

-China has also cut off Canadian canola and meat imports in the past year, but lifted a ban on pork and beef in November.
+China has also cut off Canadian canola and meat imports in the past year, lifting a ban on pork and beef in November.